How to Play Middle Pins Better: The 6-Yard Circle That Turns Easy Flags Into Birdie Chances

 Inside 120 yards

-If the lie is clean and the wind is calm, middle pins should usually get your most precise version of the 6-yard circle.
+If the lie is clean and the wind is calm, middle pins should usually get your tightest version of the 6-yard circle.

 121 to 165 yards

-Use the 6-yard circle, but let the lie and wind choose your side of it.
+Use the 6-yard circle, but let the lie and wind decide which side of it makes sense.

 166 to 200 yards

-Middle pin does not automatically mean birdie chance anymore.
+Now middle pin does not automatically mean birdie chance.

 Drill 1: The 12-Ball Middle-Pin Test